 If financing, now is the time to get pre-approved.
 You may be able to get a better financing deal with your bank and give yourself some leverage at negotiation time.

-Sometimes, manufacturers offer a 0% financing incentive for those with excellent credit scores.
-So, check out your credit score for free to see if you would qualify.
 A 0% financing deal could save you thousands of dollars in interest payments if you are financing your purchase.
 Always read the fine print!